 We continue to recycle our other real estate investments into warehouse/distribution assets.
-As of December 31, 2022, we owned seven consolidated other real estate assets consisting of office properties, a land ground lease and a heavy manufacturing facility.
-We have historically marketed non-industrial assets for sale when we believe we have obtained the highest possible valuation through various means, including lease renewals.
+As of December 31, 2023, we owned three consolidated other real estate assets consisting of two office properties and a land ground lease.
+The remaining office assets are held for sale and we believe we have obtained the highest possible valuation by pursuing buyers that intend to redevelop the properties.
+The land ground lease is underlying a parking garage held in a joint venture where our joint venture partner is entitled to most of the cash flow.